What is Divorce?

-When wife denies to give divorce, then contested divorce is filed via a divorce lawyer.
+When the wife denies giving a divorce, then a contested divorce is filed via a divorce lawyer.
 Filing a contested divorce can be more mentally exhausting as compared to a mutual divorce.
 Divorce can be mutual or contested.
-If wife denies to give divorce, then it falls under contested divorce.
+If the wife denies giving divorce, then it falls under contested divorce.
 When both parties agree to a divorce, then it is called mutual divorce.

 What are the Grounds for Divorce?

 You can seek divorce both in mutual and contested case.
 When wife denies to give divorce, then you can file for divorce on the following grounds:

 - Adultery: While adultery is no longer a criminal offence, divorce can be asked on grounds of one spouse cheating on the other by indulging in adultery.

 - Renunciation: Under section 13(1) of the Hindu Marriage Act, renunciation or sanyasa by one of the spouses can be a reason for seeking divorce